AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Analysis and numerical simulations

 \subsubsection{Number of static scatterers}

-The number of available static scatterers $S$ is of prime importance for the proposed algorithm, as detailed in \secref{sec:nls-sol}.
-In fact, a minimum of $S=2$ static paths are needed for the algorithm to admit a solution, whereas $S>2$ increases its robustness.
-This is confirmed by the results in \fig{fig:boxplot_path}, where we show that the median estimation error and its spread are reduced if more static scatterers are available.
-Remarkably, beyond $S=4$ the performance improvement is modest.
-For every considered carrier frequency, the median error lies below $2$\% of the actual Doppler frequency, even with $S=2$.
-We recall that each scatterer adds one equation to the \ac{nls} problem of \eq{eq:nls-sol} without increasing the number of unknowns.
-This leads to a more robust, whilst more complex to compute, solution.
-In \fig{fig:boxplot_path}, black diamonds represent the average time (across all $f_{\rm c}$) needed to solve the \ac{nls} problem on an Intel Core i7-9700 CPU, by varying $S$.
+The number of available static scatterers $S$ is of prime importance for the proposed algorithm, as detailed in \secref{sec:doppler-est}.
+A minimum of $S=2$ static paths are needed for the algorithm to admit a solution, whereas $S>2$ increases its robustness to noise and reduces the probability of encountering one of the pathological cases in which the \ac{aod} of the paths violate the identifiability conditions in~\secref{sec:identifiability}.

+This is confirmed by the results in \fig{fig:boxplot_path}, it is shown that the median estimation error and its spread are reduced if more static scatterers are available.
+For every considered carrier frequency, the median error lies below $5$\% of the actual Doppler frequency, even with \mbox{${\rm SNR}=0$~dB}.
+We recall that each scatterer adds one equation to the problem in \eq{eq:min-prob} without increasing the number of unknowns.
+This improves robustness at the cost of higher complexity.
+In \fig{fig:boxplot_path}, black diamonds represent the average time (across all $f_{\rm c}$) to solve the minimization problem on an Intel Xeon Gold 6252N CPU.